 Andre Olivie is a member of the Washington State LGBT Lawyers Association known as Q-Law and was the former Vice-President of the Seattle University School of Law LGBT Student Organization known as OUTLAWS.
 He speaks often in public on the issue of LGBT immigration.
-He is pleased to work with the LGBT community in their immigration needs and has provided information below on LGBT immigration issues and news.
+He is pleased to work with the LGBT community in Seattle, Redmond & Bellevue areas concerning their immigration needs and has provided information below on LGBT immigration issues and news.

 On June 26, 2013, The U.S. Supreme Court ruled that the Defense of Marriage Act was unconstitutional.
-DOMA had been cited as the main reason that USCIS previously denied green cards and other immigration benefits to legally married same-sex couples.
-USCIS has begun to give green cards to spouses of same-sex couples including some of my clients.
-So far there have been no major issues with this change in policy and I have been able to help many couples obtain green cards and fiancée visas.
+DOMA had been cited as the main reason that USCIS previously denied green cards and other immigration benefits to legally married same sex couples.
+USCIS has begun to give green cards to spouses of same sex couples including some of my clients.
+So far there have been no major issues with this change in policy and I have been able to help many couples obtain green cards and fiance visas.
 Some of my clients have waited years and even decades to become lawful permanent residents.
-Currently, the majority of my clients are same-sex couples.
+Currently, the majority of my clients are same sex couples.
 I have helped gay and lesbian couples unite with their spouses from Canada, Germany, Japan, Thailand, Vietnam, Peru, South Africa, UK, Italy, Spain, Mexico, Columbia, Korea… just to name a few!

 Gay Asylum and Witholding of Removal